Interview With Me and Ellen Part 1

 Ellen: There's a lot that families need.
 Jen: Yeah.
 I, I, I definitely would be, you know, for me, even though I didn't teach when I was no longer doing ABA therapy, And I was during the early part of the pandemic, I often thought about some of my clients, you know, just curious how they were doing and, you know, I can imagine that some of them had some of the same challenges as your students did too, because the help that they, the individualized help that they have was no longer there.

-Jen: It does make sense to me because I myself have done many years of talk therapy and it is effective, but, um, you know, it definitely makes sense that you could do that pretty much as effective over, you know, Zoom because it's, you know, you're just talking.
-It's not like you have to do something hands on.
+Jen: It does make sense to me because I have done many years of talk therapy, and it is effective, but, um, you know, it makes sense that you could do that pretty much as effectively over, you know, Zoom because it's, you know, you're just talking.
+It's not like you have to do something hands-on.
 So yeah, that's more adaptable.
-So you definitely gave me a good idea of what it was like during the early part.
+So you gave me a good idea of what it was like during the early part.
 How is that different from, you know, now when you're more into.

 Ellen: Yeah.
 So late stages of the pandemic, just to kind of give you, um, kind of a timeline.
 So, March 20 shut down.
 Kids were isolated within four weeks, I think it was like two to three, but I'm just going to give four rough estimates.
-So let's say by April, all of our kids had devices and we had our roaming routers, which was great.
-So virtual instruction had commenced and we did that for about six weeks.
+So let's say by April, all of our kids had devices and we had our roaming routers, which were great.
+So virtual instruction had commenced, and we did that for about six weeks.
 Then we had summer and fall.
-Teachers were really optimistic that we might start having hybrid instruction.
-So hybrid instruction was the idea that Half of your students would come in one day and then they would be virtual the next and half the other half the student would come in or students would elect to come in or stay home.
+Teachers were optimistic that we might start having hybrid instruction.
+So hybrid instruction was the idea that Half of your students would come in one day and then they would be virtual the next, and half of the other half of the students would come in, or students would elect to come in or stay home.

 Jen: Mm-Hmm.